polywrap/documentation/src/docs/tutorials/use-wraps/configure-client.md

 ## The `ClientConfigBuilder`

-You can use the `ClientConfigBuilder` class present in `@polywrap/client-config-builder-js` to easily build the `ClientConfig` object:
+You can use the `ClientConfigBuilder` class to easily build the `ClientConfig` object:

 ```typescript
 const config = new ClientConfigBuilder()